terrycojones/crossbarwww/website/crossbario/docs/Pattern-Based-Subscriptions.md

 `com.myapp.product.delete`
 `com.myapp.product.123.create`

-Using this, in the chat application mentioned initially, the component monitoring status updates would subscribe to `com.mychatapp.privatechannel..statusupdate` using wildcard matching and receive just the status updates for any priivate channels.
+Using this, in the chat application mentioned initially, the component monitoring status updates would subscribe to `com.mychatapp.privatechannel..statusupdate` using wildcard matching and receive just the status updates for any private channels.

-To enable wildcard matching, the matchin policy "wildcard" needs to be set within the subscription options.
+To enable wildcard matching, the matchin policy `wildcard` needs to be set within the subscription options.

 As an example, in an application written in JavaScript and using Autobahn|JS as the WAMP client library, the subscription would be